 Lavender, the queen of all essential oils, has been used and enjoyed for thousands of years.
 It's spoken of in the Bible.
 It's one of the safest essential oils.
 It’s a crop grown in many countries such as France, Bulgaria, Spain and the United States.

-Making natural floral oils, like rose or lilac, requires harvest of the blossoms alone.
+Making natural floral oils, like rose or lilac, requires the harvest of just the blossoms.
 These costly oils are used only in the finest perfumes.
 On the other hand, lavender essential oil comes from harvesting whole fields of the plant.
-The leaves, stems and flowers are then steam distilled.
+The leaves, stems, and flowers are then steam distilled.

-It’s not just that lavender smells is so pleasant.
+It’s not just that lavender smells so pleasant.
 Aromatherapists say it is both stimulating and relaxing.

 Men love lavender also.
 Famously, Frank Sinatra was a fan.
 His widow, Barbara Sinatra, said, "He was a guy who took about 12 showers a day.
 He always smelled of lavender."